Regeneration in humans: Lung

+Penis

+In 2020, researchers developed a method for tissue repair of male genitals through the use of a bioink they designed.
+This bioink would include stem cells along with the ink itself to increase its compatibility with the body and its ability to heal.
+A hydrogel scaffold was printed using a 3D print-ultraviolet photo crosslinking strategy, which is similar in concept to an SLA printer.
+Their design was able to successfully be integrated the corpus cavernosum of a rabbit's penis.
+This printed structure was able to return functionality to the organ and increase its fertility.
+While not tested or created using human cells, further efforts are being conducted to improve this field.

 With drugs

 Lipoatrophy is the localised loss of fat in tissue.
 It is common in diabetics who use conventional insulin injection treatment.
 In 1949, a much more pure form of insulin was, instead of causing lipoatrophy, shown to regenerate the localised loss of fat after injections in to diabetics.
 In 1984, it was shown that different insulin injections have different regenerative responses with regards to creating skin fats in the same person.
 It was shown in the same body that conventional forms of insulin injections cause lipoatrophy and highly purified insulin injections cause lipohypertrophy.
-In 1976, the regenerative response was shown to work in a non-diabetic after a 3 x 3cm lipoatrophic arm scar was treated with pure monocomponent porcine soluble insulin.
+In 1976, the regenerative response was shown to work in a non-diabetic after a 3 x 3 cm lipoatrophic arm scar was treated with pure monocomponent porcine soluble insulin.
 A syringe injected insulin under the skin equally in the four quadrants of the defect.
 To layer four units of insulin evenly into the base of the defect, each quadrant of the defect received one unit of insulin three times a day, for eighty-two days.
 After eighty-two days of consecutive injections the defect regenerated to normal tissue.

 In 2016, scientists could transform a skin cell into any other tissue type via the use of drugs.

 The technique was noted as safer than genetic reprogramming which, in 2016, was a concern medically.
 The technique, used a cocktail of chemicals and enabled efficient on site regeneration without any genetic programming.
 In 2016, it was hoped to one day use this drug to regenerate tissue at the site of tissue injury.
 In 2017, scientists could turn many cell types (such as brain and heart) into skin.